TUDoAD/DropletDetection_YOLOv4/README.md

   <li>CS = confidence score; example: 0.6 means 60% confidence</li>
 </ul>

 Further inputs are possible; please check the main skript for those.
-Additionally your piyel-to-micrometer ratio needs to be adapted in the yolov4.py as well as the input image size.
+Additionally your pixel-to-micrometer ratio needs to be adapted in the yolov4.py as well as the input image size.
 Here it's importatnt that the input image size is a multiple of 32.
 All information used for this work and program base on [1] and [2].
 For further information those references are recoomended.